16192 Coastal Hwy, Lewes, DE 19958-3608

 Tip #7: Proper Inflation of Sleeping Pad – Sleeping Pad for Side Sleepers

-If you are a true side sleeper, it might be worth it to purchase a thicker sleeping pad.
-We suggest this so that you could inflate your sleeping pad just below full.
-This will let your sleeping pad mold to your body better as opposed to being a flat surface your body has to contour.
+If you are a true side sleeper, it might be worth it to purchasing a thicker sleeping pad.
+We suggest this so that you can inflate your sleeping pad just below full.
+This will let your sleeping pad mold to your body better instead of lying on a flat surface your body has to contour.

 Tip #8: Stack Them High

 Do you have two thinner sleeping pads?
-Or maybe you purchased a new, thicker sleeping pad to accommodate your side sleeping, and you still have your older pad as well.
+Or maybe you purchased a new, thicker sleeping pad to accommodate your side sleeping, and you still have your older pad.
 Combine the two for additional comfort.
-Stack your sleeping pads to added warmth and thickness.
+Stack your sleeping pads to add warmth and thickness.

 The Best Option of Sleeping Pad for Side Sleepers

-Closed-cell foam pads are often thin, bulkier when rolled or folded up, and heavier to carry.
-Their thin separation from the ground does not benefit side sleepers.
+Closed-cell foam pads are often thin, bulkier when rolled or folded up, heavier to carry, and do not benefit side sleepers.
 Self-inflating or air mattress sleeping pads are better for side sleepers and those looking to improve overall comfort.

-The most common problem with sleeping pads for side sleepers is their thickness, and if you’re someone who sleeps on your side, then you will need something extra thick.
-Sleeping on your side means your hip, knee, arm, shoulder, and neck will all be touching the floor through your sleeping pad.
-Feeling the hard ground on your body like this will lead to a lot of pain and discomfort.
+The most common problem with sleeping pads for side sleepers is their thickness, and if you’re someone who sleeps on your side, you will need something extra thick.
+Sleeping on your side means your hip, knee, arm, shoulder, and neck will touch the floor through your sleeping pad.
+Feeling the hard ground on your body like will lead to much pain and discomfort.

-The inner material is also important because it not only provides a layer of comfort but also keeps you in place.
-It is a common occurrence for side sleepers who might find themselves rolling in the night.
+The inner material is also important because provides a layer of comfort and keeps you in place.
+It is common for side sleepers to find themselves rolling in the night.
 If you’re camping, the last thing you want to do is to roll off the pad onto the cold ground.

 What is the Best Sleeping Pad for Side Sleepers?

-The R 5.7 value means you are sleeping pad is on the thicker end, which is great for comfort and warmth.
+The R 5.7 value means your sleeping pad is on the thicker end, which is great for comfort and warmth.
 Having durable foam on the inside provides additional comfort to your sleeping situation.
 Plus, they are easy to stack and sometimes can fit together side by side for a wider sleeping platform.
-This sleeping pad has everything you need for a great night’s sleep outdoors.
+This sleeping pad has everything you need for a great outdoor night.